NirutG/Machine_Learning/CAR_PRICE_PREDICTION_A2/README.md

-## I am trying to complete before midnight of Sunday September 24, 2023, sorry for the inconvenience.
+## I need extend the complete date to before midnight of Sunday October 1, 2023, sorry for the inconvenience.

 ssh to ml2023